microsoftgraph/msgraph-training-powerautomate/Lab.md

 }
 ```

-Notice the three requests above are using the [dependsOn](https://developer.microsoft.com/en-us/graph/docs/concepts/json_batching#sequencing-requests-with-the-dependson-property) property to specify an order. and each will execute a POST request to create a new Channel.
+Notice the three requests above are using the [dependsOn](https://developer.microsoft.com/en-us/graph/docs/concepts/json_batching#sequencing-requests-with-the-dependson-property) property to specify a sequence order, and each will execute a POST request to create a new Channel in our Team.

 9. Click each instance of `REPLACE` in the JSON you just copied and paste the following formula into the **Expression**: